Section 10 of 15

 — Division 2.3 (Poisonous Gas) or Division 6.1 (Poisonous) materials.

-— Hazardous materials in a portable tank, on a DOT Spec 106A or 110A tank.
+— HazMat in a portable tank, on a DOT Spec 106A or 110A tank.

 Class 4 and 5 materials must be completely enclosed in a vehicle or covered securely.
 Class 4 and 5 materials, which become unstable and dangerous when wet, must be kept dry while in transit and during loading and unloading.
 Materials that are subject to spontaneous combustion or heating must be in vehicles with sufficient ventilation.